We don't just talk cars ... we teach how to buy them.

 Used models can also be found with upscale optional features such as leather upholstery, navigation, heated front seats, a sunroof and keyless ignition/entry.

-Overall, 2006 and newer Rio models represent a solid value in the subcompact economy car segment.
+Overall, lower mileage Rio models can represent a good value in the subcompact economy car segment.
 And we can make several suggestions to help you save money when buying one.

-There are actually several different ways to buy a pre-owned Rio at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Rio at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 First of all, you may want to try the Public Auto Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.

 Another excellent method is learning how to identify Cars Right On Dealer Lots they are so desperate to unload that they would welcome your wholesale offer.
 And somewhat related to this, here's a Used Car Buying Guide that includes info on getting a number of dealers to compete for your business.
 It's just amazing what happens to prices when you force dealers to fight each other for your sale.